peejaywk/MS3-CoinCollector/assets/documentation/testing.md

     to move to the next window.
 This was fixed this by changing the line of code to 'query = request.args.get("query")' to get the value via the arguments.
 This passed in the correct search term when using the pagination links.

+* Flash message close button being moved down a line on mobiles when the message is too long.

+    Modified the CSS file to reduce the font size of the Flash Message to allow more space for the close button on small screen devices.

 ### Unresolved Bugs/Issues

 * Pagination